Tangelo: Novel varieties

 In 2011, a troop of baboons was attracted to the higher sweetness of a new likely mutation in a Minneola planting in Cape Town, South Africa, prompting its propagation.

-Drug interactions
+Drug interactions unlikely

 One study thus far has shown that, unlike grapefruit, interactions with statins are not likely with tangelos.
 Although the tangelo is derived from a grapefruit crossed with a mandarin, the furocoumarins in grapefruit are not expressed in tangelos.